geeofree/geeofree/src/notes/database/5-DataStorageStructures.md

 ### Variable-Length Records

-There are many ways to structure records that have variable-length sizes.
 The ff. are ways (out of many available) to structure variable-length records:

 #### Fixed-Length Prefix, Variable-Length Suffix